duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - synchronization
   - coordinate processes that need to share data
 - mutual exclusion
-  - how to make processes or users share a resource at the sam etime
+  - how to make processes or users share a resource at the same time
 - deadlocks
   - \>=2 processes can't continue b/c they are waiting for the others to do something
 - livelock